open-telemetry/opentelemetry-go/log/DESIGN.md

 as the performance of emitting a log record.
 While a single HTTP/RPC handler could write hundreds of logs, it should not create a new logger for each log entry.
-The application should reuse loggers whenever possible.
+The bridge implementation should reuse loggers whenever possible.

 ### Logger.WithAttributes